Larnaca, Cyprus » City Info » Travel Tips last update: 04.08.2008 (5 months ago)

 Larnaca, Cyprus is served by many of airline companies.

-Following are the some of them:
+Here are some of them:

 Aeroflot, Austrian Airlines, British Airways, Condor Airlines, Czech Airlines, EgyptAir, Emirates, Eurocypria Airlines, Finnair, Gulf Air, Hamburg International, Lufthansa, Thomas Cook Airlines.

-Cyprus Airways offers service to following destinations:
+Cyprus Airways offers service to the following destinations:

 Amman, Amsterdam, Athens, Bahrain, Beirut, Birmingham, Brussels, Bucharest-Otopeni, Cairo, Damascus, Dubai, Frankfurt, Heraklion, Jeddah, Kiev-Boryspil, London-Heathrow, London-Stansted, Manama, Manchester, Milan-Malpensa, Moscow-Sheremetyevo, Paphos, Paris-Charles de Gaulle, Rhodes, Riyadh, Rome-Fiumicino, Sofia, Tel Aviv, Thessaloniki, Vienna and Zurich

-Get around
+Get In

 Buses: